The Force Protocol Trading 29.9% Lower Over Last Week (FOR)

-The Force Protocol (CURRENCY:FOR) traded 0.6% lower against the US dollar during the 24-hour period ending at 8:00 AM E.T. on June 24th.
-The Force Protocol has a market cap of $10.43 million and approximately $4.02 million worth of The Force Protocol was traded on exchanges in the last day.
-In the last week, The Force Protocol has traded down 29.9% against the US dollar.
-One The Force Protocol coin can now be bought for about $0.0238 or 0.00000126 BTC on cryptocurrency exchanges.
+The Force Protocol (CURRENCY:FOR) traded 0.6% lower against the US dollar during the 1-day period ending at 13:00 PM Eastern on June 27th.
+One The Force Protocol coin can now be purchased for approximately $0.0238 or 0.00000126 BTC on major exchanges.
+The Force Protocol has a total market capitalization of $10.43 million and $4.02 million worth of The Force Protocol was traded on exchanges in the last day.
+Over the last seven days, The Force Protocol has traded 29.9% lower against the US dollar.

 The Force Protocol Coin Profile